Submissions open to salute area veterans

-The Daily Progress is currently accepting nominations for an upcoming special section that pays tribute to our area’s veterans.
+The Greene County Record is currently accepting nominations for an upcoming special section that pays tribute to our area’s veterans.

 The section honoring local veterans will be included in the Nov.
-10 edition of the paper.
-We will accept submissions for the publication, which will feature stories and profiles of Charlottesville-area veterans, until Oct.
+14 edition of the paper.
+We will accept submissions for the publication, which will feature stories and profiles of area veterans, until Oct.
 18.

 The submissions must be of living military veterans representing the Army, Navy, Air Force, Marines or Coast Guard.
 Conflicts may include World War II, the Korean War, Vietnam, the Middle East and current conflicts where our nation’s service members are stationed across the globe.